GSA/plainlanguage.gov/_pages/resources/articles/plain-language-in-sweden-the-results-after-30-years.md

 ## Revision alone does not guarantee lucid laws

 The final revision is an important method for checking the quality of the texts.
 But revision alone does not guarantee lucid laws.
-(Hoppa ev. �ver f�ljande inom parentes:) (At the final revision stage there is little time and we can deal only with sentence structure, archaic or misleading words, phrases and forms, syntax problems, unclear passive voice, nominalization and other details.
+(Hoppa ev. över följande inom parentes:) (At the final revision stage there is little time and we can deal only with sentence structure, archaic or misleading words, phrases and forms, syntax problems, unclear passive voice, nominalization and other details.
 The structure and presentation of the contents are difficult to change at such a late stage, but, if there is time, we may do that.
 Drafters are grateful for our help — by discussing the problems we can often come up with a better solution together.)

 Therefore we have, during the last 25 years, developed other methods as well.